 One of the common topics mentioned throughout the public engagement process was the quality of drinking water in Mason.
-The supply is clean, safe, and reliable, but the City often receives complaints regarding how hard the water is on fixtures.
-The City's water is just as safe as bottled water but costs considerably less and has a much lower when survey respondents were asked to select top five responses to "What do you want to see in Mason's future?"
+The supply is clean, safe, and reliable, but the City often receives complaints when survey respondents were asked to select top five responses to "What do you want to see in Mason's future?"